OpenGene/GeneFuse/README.md

 ...
 ```
 The coordination system should be consistent with the reference genome.
-Two fusion files are provided with `fusionscan`:
+Two fusion files are provided with `genefuse`:
 * `genes/cancer.hg19.csv`: all COSMIC curated fusion genes (http://cancer.sanger.ac.uk/cosmic/fusion) based on `hg19/GRch37` reference assembly.
 * `genes/cancer.hg38.csv`: all COSMIC curated fusion genes (http://cancer.sanger.ac.uk/cosmic/fusion) based on `hg38/GRch38` reference assembly.
 * These two pre-defined fusion files should be enough for most cancer related studies, since all COSMIC curated genes are included.
 If you want to create a custom one, please follow the instructions given on next section.